-Almost every device—Mac, Windows PC, iPhone, and Android—has a built-in way to record your screen, but each one is different.
+Almost every device—Mac, Windows PC, Chromebook, iPhone, and Android—has a built-in way to record your screen, but each one is different.

 If you’re an iPhone or Mac user, you’ve probably noticed that it’s pretty easy to record your screen in just a few steps.
 Using a Windows PC, you may have to kick it old-school and use something like PowerPoint.
 (Yes, really.)
 And lord help anyone trying to screen record on an older Android device who isn’t a developer.